-Here’s a sobering statistic: By age 75, one in three men and one in two women get no physical activity, according to the Centers for Disease Control and Prevention.
-But physical activity and mental stimulation help seniors stay mobile and independent longer.
+Here’s a sobering statistic: By age 75, over 35% of older adults get no physical activity outside of work, according to the Centers for Disease Control and Prevention (CDC).
+But research shows that physical activity and mental stimulation help seniors stay mobile and independent longer.

 It can be challenging to find motivation to participate in regular exercise, especially as you age and your energy may naturally decline.
-Thankfully, as loved ones, we can help.
+Thankfully, as family or professional caregivers, we can help.
 Singing, walking and laughing with my grandmother in her later years are some of my most cherished memories.
-Here are several suggestions for impactful activities that will benefit you and your aging loved ones.
+Here are several suggestions for impactful activities that will benefit you and the older adults in your life.

 1. Ask them to help with small caretaking tasks

-Asking an aging loved one to contribute to the household in small ways — whether it’s picking up a grandchild from school or feeding your cats when you go on vacation — checks two boxes: It’s one less thing for you to do and it provides them with a sense of purpose.
+If you’re caring for an older relative, asking them to contribute to the household in small ways — whether it’s picking up a grandchild from school or feeding your cats when you go on vacation — checks two boxes: It’s one less thing for you to do, and it provides them with a sense of purpose.
 It can even reduce the symptoms of dementia, according to a 2014 study by the Journal of the North American Menopause Society that looked at the impact of grandparenting on the brain.

 “It makes sense, that having a strong sense of purpose — having a reason to get up in the morning, knowing that people are depending upon you, feeling that you are making important contributions and possibly even making a difference in this world — could contribute to healthy aging,” says Dr. Scott Kaiser, a board-certified family physician and geriatrician at Providence Saint John’s Health Center in Santa Monica, California.